Update: My OIL-FREE salad dressings now here!

 Cooking and baking are sometimes described as science… but I like to think of it more like magic.
 Because sometimes an idea unfolds and is realized in food form with a way that is almost mysterious, yet very exciting!

-This week this magic happened with an idea for vinaigrette.
-I actually had this concept in my head many years ago, when I was writing Vive le Vegan.
+This week this magic happened with an idea for an oil-free salad dressing.
+I actually had this concept for a fat-free vinaigrette years ago, when I was writing Vive le Vegan.
 I toyed with it, but left it behind at the time.
 As recipe developers, we sometimes do this.
 Either the notion becomes further developed down the road as our cooking evolves, or it never materialized.

 Initially the combination didn’t quite come together for me in terms of flavor balance.
 After a few rounds of testing this week – ta-dah!
 The magic happened.
 The applesauce blends and helps emulsify the other ingredients so that you have a thicker, more rich and full-bodied textured dressing.